tameravci/jekyll-now/_posts/2020-07-30-Career-ending-dunks.md

 Alright, let's get back to the modern era.
 We have two dunks (well, technically three)

 I think the best one from the recent era is Blake Griffin over Pau Gasol (twice).
 You can see the suffering on Gasol's face.
+Please do not miss Andrew Bynum's face at 1:11 mark.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/PzxFJa6rfsg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>